 The amortisation of goodwill purchased after 8th July 2015 will not be allowed as a deduction against corporation tax.

-From April 2017 individuals working through their own company in the public sector (defined as government departments, education institutions, the police, and bodies such as the British Museum, BBC, Channel and Transport for London) have not been responsible for paying the relevant tax and national insurance as this responsibility moved to the public sector employer applies the IR35 rules in their calculations.
+From April 2017 individuals working through their own company in the public sector (defined as government departments, education institutions, the police, and bodies such as the British Museum, BBC, Channel and Transport for London) have had the responsiblity for paying the relevant tax and national insurance (calculated under IR35 rules) moved to the public sector employer.

 The Capital Gains Tax rates remain unchanged at 20% for gains made by higher rate taxpayers on non business assets, and other gains are taxed at 10%.
 However gains made on residential property remain at the old rates of 18% and 28%.